Website icon Xpert.Digital

 The future of the cloud: Scenarios between superpower dominance and digital emancipation

-The European 8ra initiative is attempting to build a federated edge-cloud continuum—150 partners, €3 billion in funding, and a goal of 10,000 edge nodes by 2030.
-OpenNebula is coordinating the integration, and virt8ra is the first tangible implementation.
+The European 8ra initiative aims to build a federated edge cloud continuum – 150 partners, three billion euros in funding, and a target of 10,000 edge nodes by 2030.
+OpenNebula coordinates the integration, and virt8ra is the first tangible implementation.
 The approach is promising: federated, interoperable, and sovereign.
 However, its scalability and competitiveness against hyperscalers remain questionable.

 A third trend is cloud repatriation and hybrid cloud strategies.
-Companies are recognizing the risks and costs of the public cloud and are shifting workloads back to their own data centers or private clouds.
+Companies are recognizing the risks and costs of the public cloud and are moving workloads back to their own data centers or private clouds.
 According to the Barkley CIO Survey 2024, 83 percent of companies are planning such migrations.
 Reasons include cost, vendor lock-in, compliance, and performance.

 China and other countries are intensifying data localization.
-Data must be stored in the country, and foreign providers are subject to local laws.
+Data must be stored within the country, and foreign providers are subject to local laws.
 This fragments the global cloud market, creates regional ecosystems, and reduces hyperscaler dominance.
 The price: fewer economies of scale, higher costs, and less innovation.

 Three scenarios seem plausible:

-Scenario 2: Regulated multipolarity.
+Scenario 2: Regulated Multipolarity.
 Stricter EU regulation, data localization, and geopolitical fragmentation create regional markets.
 European providers gain market share in the regulated environment, US hyperscalers remain globally dominant, and China expands its own ecosystem.
 The result: a fragmented but diversified cloud ecosystem with regional champions.

 Scenario 3: Technological paradigm shift.
 Edge computing, decentralized architectures, and new AI models reduce dependence on centralized cloud data centers.
-Federated, interoperable infrastructures emerge, telecommunications providers play a greater role, and European initiatives like 8ra succeed.
+Federated, interoperable infrastructures emerge, telecommunications providers play a larger role, and European initiatives like 8ra succeed.
 The result: a fragmented but sovereign digital infrastructure.

-Strategic Empires: What Must Happen Now
+Strategic Empires: What Needs to Happen Now

 The analysis leads to clear strategic imperatives for politics, business, and society.
 Digital sovereignty is not an ideological project, but an economic and security policy necessity.
 The following measures are required:

-Seventh, edge computing and federated infrastructures must be promoted.
+Seventh: Edge computing and federated infrastructures must be promoted.
 The 8ra initiative is promising but needs more support.
 Telecommunications providers should invest more heavily in cloud and edge infrastructure, ideally in cooperation with European cloud providers.
 This creates regional, low-latency, sovereign infrastructure.

 Eighth: Transparency and accountability must be increased.
 Cloud providers should be required to disclose outage statistics, security incidents, and data access by authorities.
 Independent audits should verify compliance with EU standards.
 Users have a right to know how their data is processed and who has access to it.